go-aah/docs/tutorial/i18n-url-query-param.md

-Title: Tutorial of i18n - Internationalization and Localization
+Title: Tutorial of i18n URL Query Param - Internationalization and Localization
 Desc: Tutorial of how to achieve Internationalization and Localization by applying aah configuration and convention.
 Zero coding effort!
 Keywords: tutorial, i18n, url query string, internationalization, localization, aah framework
 ---